RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## Merge lettER and NURSE

+Does lettER sound the same as NURSE to you?
 NURSE ᛟᛟᚱ is stressed where lettER ᛟᚱ is not.

 ## Merge commA and STRUT

+Does commA sound the same as STRUT to you?
 STRUT ᚢ is stressed where commA ᛟ is not.